fluidsonic/fluid-json/README.md

 -   At the lowest level there are `JSONReader`/`JSONWriter` which read/write JSON as a stream of `JSONToken`s:
     - character-level input/output
     - validation of read/written syntax
+    - one instance per parsing/serializing (maintains state & holds reference to `Reader`/`Writer`)
 -   Built on top are `JSONDecoder`/`JSONEncoder` which decode/encode Kotlin types from/to a stream of `JSONToken`s:
     - most read/write operations are forwarded to the underlying `JSONReader`/`JSONWriter`
     - some read/write operations are intercepted by `JSONEncoder` to encode compatible types using codecs
     - implementations provided by `JSONDecoderCodec`s and `JSONEncoderCodec`s
+    - one instance per parsing/serializing (holds reference to `JSONReader`/`JSONWriter`)
 -   Built on top are `JSONParser`/`JSONSerializer` which read/write a complete JSON value at once.
     - completely hides usage of underlying `JSONDecoder`/`JSONEncoder`
     - encoding is performed using the actual type of values to be encoded
     - decoding is performed using the type expected by the caller of `JSONParser`'s `parse…` methods and thus is only possible at the top-level and by `JSONDecoderCodec` implementations
+    - instance can be reused and creates one `JSONDecoder`/`JSONEncoder` per parsing/serializing
     - ease of use is important

 Most public API is provided as `interface`s in order to allow for plugging in custom behavior and to allow easy unit